Make Goblet Squats & Front Racked Squats Better

 4. There’s a significant balance component involved with these squats as the load is positioned in two different locations of the body.
 In addition, having much of the weight hanging below the body forces the lifter to use strict form as the load can swing and oscillate unless the lifter controls their mechanics and uses strict form.

 5. If you’re looking for the ultimate full body squat this is it.
 The overload to the upper body and core produced by either the front rack kettlebell squat or goblet squat protocol is quite significant.
 Combined with the weight belt the legs get equally taxed.
 Don’t be surprised if you find your whole body gets blasted from these including the shoulders, upper back, lats, traps, abs, and entire lower body.

-If you don’t have access to a weight belt or Kbox you can reproduce a similar effect by simply adding a band around your feet and upper shoulders.
+If upper body strength is a limting factor, you can produce a similar effect on the legs by simply adding a band around your feet and upper shoulders.

 This produces tension to the legs without adding any additional loading to the upper body.
 Similar to the above, this direct band resistance can be used on either the front racked kettlebell squat or the goblet squat.

 If you really want to crush your core while also blasting your legs you can also apply the belt squat or direct band resistance to single arm goblet squat variations.